Skip to main content

 00:19:27:23 – 00:19:50:07

-And one of the things that we focused on very quickly was from the from the team perspective.
-So kind of internally in our own teams of what can we do differently and what impacts, Because I think as soon as people start to see that positive impact that these changes are happening, because having a big masthead above the door that we’re sustainable, we behave in a certain way is fantastic.
+And one of the things that we focused on very quickly was the team perspective.
+So, kind of internally in our own teams of what can we do differently and what impacts?
+Because I think, as soon as people start to see that positive impact that these changes are happening, because having a big masthead above the door that we’re sustainable, we behave in a certain way is fantastic.

 00:19:50:09 – 00:20:11:11

 However, you know, the proof is always in the eating.
-And actually for for teams, if you are enhancing you know, that they’re packages that, you know, if we did some simple things I say simple things we introduced we were looking at what drives the employees and what actually will drive not only kind of growth of the business, but also kind of set behaviors.
+And actually for teams, if you are enhancing their packages.
+We did some simple things, I say simple things, we were looking at what drives the employees and what actually will drive them.
+Not only kind of growth of the business, but also kind of set behaviors.

 00:20:11:13 – 00:20:29:12

-And we linked a number of all kind of internal targets around a property asking how we made that offer decision was the profit share scheme will be equitable, It will be the same for every member of the teams at whatever level.
-If you’re a driver getting out in the middle of the night, going to deliver services into a building.
+And we linked a number of all kind of internal targets around a property asking how we would make that offer decision.
+We decided the profit share scheme will be equitable, it will be the same for every member of the teams at whatever level.
+If you’re a driver getting out in the middle of the night, going to deliver services into a building

 00:20:29:18 – 00:20:52:03

-We were senior manager in the office.
+Or a senior manager in the office.
 That would be the same.
-You will get the same level of profit share on a quarterly basis and that’s made it, things like that.
-And those kind of changes that you can make in the business quite quickly do make a huge difference.
-And suddenly it feels as though for the teams there’s kind of a level playing field and actually that skills that those teams will start to move together on towards a particular purpose.
+You will get the same level of profit share on a quarterly basis.
+And those kind of changes that you can make in a business quite quickly do make a huge difference.
+Suddenly it feels as though there’s a level playing field and actually feels like those teams will start to move together towards a particular purpose.

 00:20:52:05 – 00:21:14:12

-So you are continue to give that you sort of hardwiring into kind of the performance objectives and the reward.
-Almost half of what people work with doing to help you bring the strategy to life.
-So that.
-Right.
-Yeah we were and, but, but at the same time, you know, I think kind of of our approach has been trying to complete things as teams and as units and not as individuals.
+ANDREW SHELLEY: Yeah, we were and at the same time, you know, I think our approach has been trying to complete things as teams and as units and not as individuals.

 00:21:14:12 – 00:21:29:07

 So we it was kind of loosely based on that.
-So it wasn’t, you know, a particular person’s performance would what would gauge their kind of their renumeration or something.
-But it meant that if as a unit we moved together in the right direction, then we would do things that we felt was positive.
-Then everyone would benefit from that.
+So it wasn’t, you know, a particular person’s performance would gauge their renumeration on something.
+But it meant that if as a unit we moved together in the right direction, and we were doing things that we felt was positive, then everyone would benefit from that.

 00:21:29:07 – 00:22:09:03

-So I think that’s made a huge difference.
-And people there’s engagement that people are interested in what we’re doing as a business.
-So that’s, you know, that’s been interesting.
-Plus fantastic.
-I’m sure it’s for both of you first, not not necessarily being plain sailing.
-And our next kind of topic I want us to dig in to that is the obstacles and kind of the most popular obstacles that people reported was that they were really struggling in measuring the impact or the results of that, that their transformation and really sort of in understanding how the different functions, the change needed to be to be handled differently and have it to have taken it to plan.
+ANDY RUGERONI: That’s fantastic.
+I’m sure for both of you it’s necessarily been plain sailing.
+And our next topic I want us to dig in to that is the obstacles and kind of the most popular obstacles that people reported was that they were really struggling in measuring the impact or the results of their transformation and really sort of in understanding how the different functions, the change needed to be to be handled differently and have it to have taken into plan.

 00:22:09:05 – 00:22:32:17

-And then specifically for the actual, which was a really interesting finding for that that leadership quarter, the leaders in operationalizing sustainability, they they were flagging technology as something that they were really struggling with.
-So maybe that they were slightly more advanced in in their implementation and they were now looking for tools to make it make it easier, but was struggling to adopt them.
+And then specifically for the actual, which was a really interesting finding for that leadership quarter, the leaders in operationalizing sustainability, they were flagging technology as something that they were really struggling with.
+So maybe that they were slightly more advanced in their implementation and they were now looking for tools to make it easier, but were struggling to adopt them.

 00:22:32:19 – 00:23:04:12

-So coming coming to you first again, what were some of the top obstacles that you faced?
-So I think changing mindsets, getting people to really believe the system as a sustainability to the to their thinking was not a constraint, but actually it was an opportunity and it could be additive to the work that they were doing.
-And then I think it’s a bit of a two pronged approach also of processes, such a big organization.
+DR. PHILLIPPA ROSS: So, I think changing mindsets, getting people to really believe the system as a sustainability to the to their thinking was not a constraint, but actually it was an opportunity and it could be added to the work that they were doing.
+And then I think it’s a bit of a two-pronged approach also of processes.
+With such a big organization,

 00:23:04:14 – 00:23:33:02

-We also needed systems to prompt people to be thinking more broadly, to be very challenging the norm and thinking outside the box.
-So building some of that into our project and getting got big company, there are a million systems and processes and and risk approval processes.
-You have to go.
-So how we built that in to our systems and I’m still working on that has been a real challenge.
+We also needed systems to prompt people to be thinking more broadly, to be really challenging the norm and thinking outside the box.
+So building some of that into our project and when you’ve got a big company, there are a million systems and processes and risk approval processes you have to go through.
+So how we built that into our systems and I’m still working on that has been a real challenge.

 00:23:33:04 – 00:23:59:17

-It’s also been an opportunity for women in systems all over the place, and we’re using that to try and harmonize them as well.
-And and so all our global offices are working from from one system that has KPIs built in so we can more easily on on what we’re doing with our practices and processes.
-Because I think the reports, there’s a lot of new reporting requirements coming in and different in different geographies as well.
+It’s also been an opportunity for organization systems all over the place, and we’re using that to try and harmonize them as well.
+And so, all our global offices are working from one system that has KPIs built in so we can report easily on what we’re doing with our practices and processes.
+Because there’s a lot of new reporting requirements coming i,n in different geographies as well.

 00:23:59:17 – 00:24:34:12